You are part of our Delaware Valley University family!

 One Health is a multi-disciplinary approach that works locally, regionally, nationally, and globally to attain optimal well being for people and society, the environment and plants, and animals.
 Together, the three major components make up the One Health triad, and the well being of each is inextricably linked to the others in the triad.

-Delaware Valley University (DelVal), its Small Business and Entrepreneurship Center (SBEC), and the Central Bucks Chamber of Commerce (CBCC) are planning another Spark Bowl, a competition for entrepreneurs, innovative businesses and nonprofit organizations.
-Teams will address social, consumer, or business-oriented challenges in and around Bucks County.
+Delaware Valley University's Small Business & Entrepreneurship Center (SBEC), the Central Bucks Chamber of Commerce (CBCC), and Startup Bucks hosts Spark Bowl, a “shark-tank” - like competition.
+The event encourages entrepreneurs, innovative businesses and nonprofit organizations to address social, consumer and business-oriented challenges in and around Bucks County, with innovative problem-solving ideas to support the economic growth and prosperity of our communities.